popadi/git-profiles/README.md

 ### Delete all the profiles
 ```
-$ git-profile destroy
+$ git-profiles destroy
 [INFO] Successfully deleted 4 profiles
 ```

 # Credits
 Thanks to Zeeshan Ahmad for inspiring me to write this package for python.
-You can check his equivalent package written in php [here](https://github.com/ziishaned/git-profile).
+You can check his equivalent package written in php [here](https://github.com/ziishaned/git-profiles).

 # License
 MIT © 2019 Pop Adrian